GCoiffier/mouette/README.md

 #### And much more

-See full documentation at https://gcoiffier.github.io/mouette/ (still a Work in Progress)
+See full documentation at https://gcoiffier.github.io/mouette/

 ### Run tests